seg-leonelsanches/leos-music-shop-flutter/README.md

 ### Generated Code

-Part of the developed code is generated through Freezed.
+Part of the developed code is generated through Freezed and Auto Router.
 If necessary, the command to generate the boilerplates is:

 ```sh
 flutter pub run build_runner build --delete-conflicting-outputs